Building: What's the big deal for the environment? | DW | 06.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The world's cities are growing — and the billions that inhabit them need places to live and work.
+The world's cities are growing — and the billions who inhabit them need places to live and work.
 But how does all that construction affect the planet?

 An astonishing 11,000 new structures are completed every day around the world, according to some estimates

 Ear-splitting jackhammers and whining saws, unexpected delays and clouds of dust and debris — building sites are notoriously disruptive.
-But unless you're living next door it's not usually something you need to worry about, right?
+But, unless you're living next door, it's not usually something that you need to worry about, right?

 Well, perhaps you should.
 There's a fair bit of environmental damage to consider.